Our Future and the Real Estate Sector

 Real estate market has had a very difficult time after the change of regime in 2018.
 It has faced financial, economic, political challenges, a number of policy issues and lack of confidence.
 It barely managed to survive the earlier recession, mainly due to massive investments by overseas Pakistanis.
 Depreciation of the Pakistani rupee made property investment cheaper due to exchange rate benefits for overseas investors.

 SBP has reported that Pakistan received USD 21.84 billion remittance during 2019-20.
 Most of the overseas investments are in the real estate sector because they face restrictions in doing other businesses.
-Over-regulation of the real estate sector discourages the overseas investors and may cause in reduction of remittances in Pakistan.
-Further the policy of non-utilization of development budgets by the government cause the contraction of the activities of this sector.
+Over-regulation of the real estate sector discourages overseas investors and may cause a reduction of remittances in Pakistan.
+Further the policy of non-utilization of development budgets by the government causes the contraction of the activities of this sector.

 The Future of Real Estate

-Apart from all the decision taken by the authorities, there were high hopes that this sector will have high growth in 2020.
-But the issue is much bigger this time that can potentially cause a serious crisis in the real estate markets across all big cities specifically Islamabad, Rawalpindi, Lahore and Karachi.
+Apart from all the decisions taken by the authorities, there were high hopes that this sector will have high growth in 2020.
+But the issue is much bigger this time that can potentially cause a serious crisis in the real estate markets across all big cities specifically Islamabad, Rawalpindi, Lahore and Karach

 Increasing the tax for a potentially growing sector contributing to the economic growth like real estate sector can be damaging.
-Government should broaden the tax net by incentivizing of the sector first.
-In the current situation, government should form a revised policy for real estate sector.
+Government should broaden the tax net by incentivizing the sector first.
+In the current situation, the government should form a revised policy for the real estate sector.

 Points to Ponder

-Government must bring a well-structured, transparent and centralized system for investors as compared to the current complicated procedures of documentations and doubtful legal support.
-After giving the industry status to that industry, government should establish an industry regulator, approve rules regarding land acquisition and ownership and all property consultants and projects should be registered.
+Government must bring a well• structured, transparent and centralized system for investors as compared to the current complicated procedures of documentation and doubtful legal support.
+After giving the industry status to that industry, the government should establish an industry regulator, approve rules regarding land acquisition and ownership and all property consultants and projects should be registered.